 There’s no guarantee that the share price offered through an IPO represents fair value for that company’s shares.
 Some IPOs for popular brands create excitement, but this doesn’t mean it’s a good investment.

 Sometimes, if the share price doesn’t represent the company’s value, the price falls immediately after the company is listed on the exchange.
-This gives retail investors a chance to get the same shares for a lower price on the exchange.
+This gives retail investors in Ireland a chance to get the same shares for a lower price on the exchange.

 Are IPOs and ICOs the same thing?

 No. ICOs are held in the cryptocurrency world, while IPOs involve traditional private companies.
 The difference between IPOs and ICOs can be summarised in four key points:

 Should you invest in an IPO?